9 devastating takeaways from NYT’s massive report on Amazon workers during the pandemic

 - To entice workers back in the spring of 2020, after shipping times began to lapse, Amazon offered a temporary $2-an-hour raise, double pay for overtime, and unlimited unpaid time off.
 By mid-April, with competitors gaining market share, the company seemed desperate to get employees back to its warehouses.
 In late April, Amazon informed workers that unlimited unpaid time off would not continue into May, and soon announced an end to the $2-an-hour raise and double overtime pay.

-- Although Amazon has crowed about its huge job-creation numbers—350,000 new workers From July to October 2020 alone—the automated hiring process led to heavy churn.
-“Even before the pandemic, previously unreported data shows, Amazon lost about 3 percent of its hourly associates each week, meaning the turnover among its work force was roughly 150 percent a year.”
+- Although Amazon has crowed about its huge job-creation numbers—350,000 new workers from July to October 2020 alone—the automated hiring process led to heavy churn.
+“Even before the pandemic, previously unreported data shows, Amazon lost about 3 percent of its hourly associates each week, meaning the turnover among its workforce was roughly 150 percent a year.”
 This rate is almost double what’s typical in the retail and logistics industries.

 - Amazon’s issues with race may have hit a boiling point with the Alabama unionization drive led by Black workers earlier this year.
-Those issues have been at play for a long time, however, as the NYT report details.
+Those issues have been at play for a long time, however, as the New York Times report details.
 “More than 60 percent of associates at JFK8, according to internal Amazon records from 2019, are Black.
 Management, the documents show, was more than 70 percent white or Asian.
 Black associates at JFK8 were almost 50 percent more likely to be fired—whether for productivity, misconduct, or not showing up for work—than their white peers.”

-- If any hourly workers at Amazon felt as though they had no chance at rising up within the company, the report makes clear that it wasn’t just their imagination.
+- If any hourly workers at Amazon felt as though they had no chance of rising up within the company, the report makes clear that it wasn’t just their imagination.
 “Amazon intentionally limited upward mobility for hourly workers, said Mr. Niekerk, the former H.R. vice president who retired in 2016 after nearly 17 years at the company.
 By contrast, more than 75 percent of managers in Walmart’s U.S. stores started as hourly employees.
 Following a pattern across Amazon, JFK8 promoted 220 people last year among its more than 5,000 employees, a rate that is less than half of Walmart’s.”

 - In the middle of 2020’s pandemic summer, workers at JFK8 were informed that “productivity feedback” would be suspended during the pandemic.
-By late September, though, the reprieve on rate was said to be coming to an end, in advance of what anyone could have predicted would be a uniquely busy holiday season.
+By late September, though, the reprieve on monitoring Rate was said to be coming to an end, in advance of what anyone could have predicted would be a uniquely busy holiday season.

 Taken together, all of the problems in the NYT report reveal a corporate culture that openly appeared to value maximum profits over employee safety and quality of life.
 In Bezos’s final letter to shareholders as CEO, released last April, he asserted that he wants Amazon to become the “Earth’s Best Employer and Earth’s Safest Place to Work.”
 But any system that makes fulfillment as fluid as Amazon—especially one that grew as rapidly as Amazon did—seems fundamentally incompatible with one that treats workers humanely, let alone well.
 If that wasn’t abundantly clear years ago, the pandemic may have removed all doubt.